 - Santa Teresa & Lapa Small but enticing collection of eateries, with the densest concentration around Largo do Guimarães.

-The price symbols in reviews indicate the cost of a main course.
+The following price ranges refer to the cost of a main course.

 $ less than R$30